PlasticRanger

 Warpage is an unconventional bending or twisting out of the shape of a plastic part that is easily recognizable.
 The cause of unnatural bent can be heating, cooling, or dampening.

 One doesn’t need technical knowledge; an average consumer can notice unconventional bending or twisting.
-The unintentional bending has multiple ways to be prevented, especially if the molded part was made by injection molding.

 However, finding out the cause of the warpage is the most important part, often overlooked.

-There are three main ways to determine the causes of warpage –
+There are three main ways to determine the causes of Warpage

 • How much your part warp